DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 REFLECTION / AMPLIFICATION ATTACKS

-- In a REFLECTION attack, the ATTACKER sends traffic to a *reflector*, and spoofs the SOURCE of the PACKET using the TARGET’S IP ADDRESS
+- In a REFLECTION attack, the attacker sends traffic to a *reflector*, and spoofs the SOURCE of the PACKET using the TARGET’S IP ADDRESS
-- The *reflector* (ie: a DNS Server) sends the reply to the TARGET’S IP ADDRESS
+- The *reflector* (ie: a DNS Server) sends the reply to the target’s IP ADDRESS
-- If the amount of traffic sent to the TARGET is large enough, this can result in a Denial-of-Service
+- If the amount of traffic sent to the target is large enough, this can result in a Denial-of-Service

 - A REFLECTION attack becomes an AMPLIFICATION attack when the amount of traffic sent by the ATTACKER is small but it triggers a LARGE amount of traffic to be sent from the *reflector* to the TARGET